sangkhochil/java/README.md

 # Common
 ### What is Object-Oriented Programming (OOP)?
-Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and procedure.
+Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data(field) and procedure(function).
 ### What is Java?
 Java is a high-level programming language that was developed by James Gosling in the year 1982.
 It is based on the principles of object-oriented programming and can be used to develop large-scale applications.
 ### Why is Java a platform independent language?